Dealing with the CRA just got easier for small business - Get the details here!

-Building on commitments made to CFIB and its members in Budget 2015, the CRA is making a host of changes to the way it delivers services to small businesses, making it easier than ever to interact and conduct business with the agency.
+Building on commitments made to CFIB and its members in Budget 2015, the CRA promised a host of changes to the way it would deliver services to small businesses, making it easier than ever to interact and conduct business with the agency.

-CFIB has been the driving force for many years on this issue on behalf of its members.
+For many years CFIB continues to be the driving force on this issue on behalf of its members.
 In fact, the CFIB continues to meet with CRA representatives to discuss member long-standing problems with the CRA, such as poor service and confusing, inconsistent tax information.

-The CRA has committed to address the concerns of small businesses with a clear plan to reduce red tape and will launch an online consultation tool for small businesses to capture feedback so that further action continues.
+The CRA has committed to address the concerns of small businesses with a clear plan to reduce red tape and has launched an online consultation tool for small businesses to capture feedback so that further action continues.

 CFIB is pleased that the CRA is looking to support small businesses owners, and CFIB will continue to monitor this initiative closely, continuing to push the CRA towards greater accountability and better service for small businesses.
 You can view the 2014 Report Card here.